Brooke Olzendam

-Brooke Olzendam is a sportscaster who currently works for the Portland Trail Blazers as a part of their Root Sports Northwest broadcast team.
+Brooke Olzendam is a sportscaster who currently works for the Portland Trail Blazers as a part of their Rip City TV Network broadcast team.
 She previously worked with Fox Sports Indiana as a host of Pacers Live and sideline reporter for the Indiana Pacers.
 She also works for the Pac-12 Network.

 Early career

 Olzendam started her career covering the Washington Huskies as the host of Huskies All-Access, performed sideline reporting for Huskies football and basketball, and served as a host of Runnin' with the Pac.

 Sportscasting career

 Olzendam is the sideline reporter and pregame/halftime/postgame host for Portland Trail Blazers telecasts since 2014 and does football sideline reporting for the Pac-12 Network.
 She joined the Pacers in 2011 after spending two seasons with the CBS College Sports Network as their primetime football sideline reporter.
 She has done sideline reporting for Comcast SportsNet Northwest (now NBC Sports Northwest) covering from professional baseball to horse racing and was the pregame/halftime/postgame host for the Portland Trail Blazers and was the sideline reporter for UCLA Bruins football telecasts on Fox Sports West and Prime Ticket.